rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

    \omega \equiv \sqrt{\frac{R^{3}}{GM}} \, \sigma,

 is the product of the star's dynamical timescale and the oscillation frequency :math:`\sigma`.
-(Internally, GYRE works extensively with such dimensionless quantities, as it improves the stability of the numerical algorithms).
+(Internally, :program:`gyre` works extensively with such dimensionless quantities, as it improves the stability of the numerical algorithms).

 Scanning for Eigenfrequencies
 -----------------------------

-In the adiabatic case, GYRE searches for roots of the discriminant function :math:`\Dfunc` using the same bracketing and refinement strategies as the stretched-string problem.
+In the adiabatic case, :program:`gyre` searches for roots of the discriminant function :math:`\Dfunc` using the same bracketing and refinement strategies as the stretched-string problem.